 With our weeks of work and future plans for the project in jeopardy, we felt a little discouraged, but we remain determined to provide a comfortable space for creativity and exploration at the Empower Youth Ranch.
 We are looking into temporary fixes as we continue to raise funds for and awareness around the project.
 We will keep working on the studio/lab and will find ways to make it as functional as possible until we are able to meet our goals.

-Please help us make the studio/lab possible by visiting our Support page, and stay tuned for updates as we continue moving forward.
+Stay tuned for updates as we continue moving forward.